Mik3asg/blog/systemsgoliveblog/content/posts/k8s-zero-downtime-deployments-blue-green-strategy.md

 ## Rolling Back to the Blue Environment
 In a blue-green deployment, rolling back is straightforward because both environments (blue and green) are running simultaneously.
 If any issues are found in the green deployment (v2.0), you can quickly revert traffic back to the stable blue environment (v1.0) by updating the service selector.

 To roll back traffic from the green pods (v2.0) to the blue pods (v1.0), we need to update the blue-green-service.yaml again.
-By changing the service’s selector back to env: blue, we ensure that the LoadBalancer routes traffic to the blue pods.
+By changing the service’s selector back to `env:blue`, we ensure that the LoadBalancer routes traffic to the blue pods.

 Here's how to update the service for rollback: